Akira Hasegawa: Honors and awards

-Hasegawa is a Fellow of IEEE and the American Physical Society.
-Internationally, he has been recognized as a recipient of the 1991 Rank Prize (British), 1995 Moet Hennessy, Louis Vuitton Da Vinci of Excellence Prize (French), 1999 IEEE/LEOS Quantum Electronics Award, and the 2000 James Clerk Maxwell Prize for Plasma Physics of the American Physical Society.
+Hasegawa was a Fellow of IEEE and the American Physical Society.
+Internationally, he was recognized as a recipient of the 1991 Rank Prize (British), 1995 Moet Hennessy, Louis Vuitton Da Vinci of Excellence Prize (French), 1999 IEEE/LEOS Quantum Electronics Award, and the 2000 James Clerk Maxwell Prize for Plasma Physics of the American Physical Society.
 In his citation, his innovative discoveries and fundamental contributions to the theory of turbulence of nonlinear drift waves, the spread of Alfvén waves in the laboratory and in space plasma, as well as optical solitons and their application in telecommunications were highlighted.
 He also shared with Kuniaki Mima and Pat Diamond the 2011 European Physical Society Hannes Alfvén Prize.

-Domestically, Hasegawa has received several awards including, the 1996 C&C Prize, 1996 Achievement Prize of the Institute of Electronics, Information and Communication Engineers (Japan), 1993 Shida Rinzaburo Prize (Japanese Ministry of Post and Telecommunications) and the 1995 Hattori (Seiko) Houkou Prize.
-He also has the honor of receiving the 2008 Japan Academy Prize, and in 2010 The Order of the Sacred Treasure, Gold Rays with Neck Ribbon from the Japanese Emperor.
+Domestically, Hasegawa received several awards including, the 1996 C&C Prize, 1996 Achievement Prize of the Institute of Electronics, Information and Communication Engineers (Japan), 1993 Shida Rinzaburo Prize (Japanese Ministry of Post and Telecommunications) and the 1995 Hattori (Seiko) Houkou Prize.
+He received the 2008 Japan Academy Prize and in 2010 The Order of the Sacred Treasure, Gold Rays with Neck Ribbon from the Japanese Emperor.